SenseNet/sensenet/docs/smart-application-model.md

 - http://www.example.com/Engine.aspx?board=52&item=4329&mode=show

 Such URLs are not friendly to either users or search engines.
-The most prominent place in the URL - basically, the URL itself - is taken by the web application, which should be a quiet servant to the content.
+The most prominent place in the URL - basically, the URL itself - is taken by the application, which should be a quiet servant to the content.

 This approach is similar to starting a word processor from the Start Menu, and then opening a document from inside the software.
 A more intuitive way to work is to find the document you wish to edit, and double-click it.
 The operating system will automatically load the word processor, and open the document in it.
 And that is exactly what the **Smart Application Model** does in sensenet ECM.